MarcusMLarsson/Azure-Data-Engineer-Associate/PluralSightNotes/DataProcessing/Azure-Databricks.md

 over night. </p>

 <p>
-Kafka connect is a tool that helps connect different systems.
-You want to collect data from different systems and get the data to be written into a topic, your you want to transform a topic into a different fileformat for an external legacy system.
+Kafka connect is a tool that helps to connect to ifferent systems.
+You want to collect data from different systems and get the data to be written into a topic.
+You want to transform a topic into a different fileformat for an external legacy system.
 Kafta connect is also an echo system of connectors.
-There are dussins even 100 connectors out there in the world, some of them are open source, some of them are commercials but they are these little plugable models that you can deploy to get the integration done.
+There are dussins, even 100 connectors out there in the world, some of them are open source, some of them are commercials but they are these little plugable models that you can deploy to get the integration done.
 You deloy them, you configure them, you don't write code to do this reading and wrinting from the database.
 Kafta connect does that integration to those external systems. </p>